 Record the exact time (University of the People time) that the error occurred

 UoPeople belongs to the Library and Information Resource Network (LIRN), a consortium of institutions that makes available to its members a rich and powerful collection of resources including over 60 million journal articles, books, encyclopedias, newspapers, magazines, and audio and video clips.
 Students gain access to the ProQuest online data bases and GALE databases through the LIRN.

 UoPeople also subscribes to JSTOR giving students online access to a wide array of journals to support research, writing and learning activities.
 JSTOR too can be accessed directly within Moodle and includes access to more than 2,300 academic journals and more than 50 million digitized pages.

 All University of the People instructional personnel and enrolled students may use these resources free of charge.
 Additionally, students are provided at no charge with other open education resources including textbooks and course materials.

 For questions or suggestions regarding the University of the People Library and Resource Center, including LIRN or open educational resources, students may contact UoPeople’s Director of Library Services at email@example.com.

-The UoPeople Learning Resource Center (LRC) is a centralized resource center for students.
-The resources available in the Learning Resource Center include general and academic writing skills resources, learning strategies, and research orientated material.
-These areas also include accessing resources of the Peer Assessment Office (PAO) and guides on the writing process, research methods, ESL, APA format, and best practices to avoid plagiarism, the Learning Resource Center helps students develop and further polish their writing and editing skills.
+The UoPeople Online Student Writing Center (OSWC) is a resource center for students who wish to improve their general and academic writing skills through peer sharing and the development of strategies and knowledge to cultivate success as writers.
+In accessing resources in the form of guides on the writing process, research methods, ESL, APA format, and best practices to avoid plagiarism, the OSWC helps students develop and further polish their writing and editing skills.

-The Learning Resource Center is an optional resource for students at UoPeople.
+The OSWC is an optional resource for students at UoPeople.